andyrey/YOLO-detector-model-performance-evaluation/README.md

 This Python program evaluates performance of YOLO detecting model from test and ground truth files with TP, FP, FN, Recall and Precision output.
 How to use:

-1.Elaborate your files with YOLO  detections (like 00000_0000000715.txt as example) *.txt and put them in same folder with corresponding ground truth files with matched names *_gt.txt so they are paired (see test_and_gt_folder.jpg).
+1. Elaborate your files with YOLO  detections (like 00000_0000000715.txt as example) *.txt and put them in same folder with corresponding ground truth files with matched names *_gt.txt so they are paired (see test_and_gt_folder.jpg).
 The order of detections and annotations lines in the pairs may be different- algorithm finds the best matches.
 The number of lines in detections and annotation files may be different- this will be considered in FP and FN.
   The first column is number of class and next floats are bounding box coordinates in YOLO format.

 2. Put there Python script "eval.py" also.
 Edit lines 8 -12 according your needs.